Rehabilitation and Prosthetic Services

 - Respiratory compromise including tracheostomy and ventilator dependence

-Clinical EncountersVA employs over 420 speech-language pathologists and offers services to over 158 sites of care throughout the VA Health Care System.
+Clinical EncountersVA employs 459 speech-language pathologists and offers services to over 158 sites of care throughout the VA Health Care System.
 VA Speech-Language Pathology had over 374,000 patient encounters in Fiscal Year 2017.

 Treatment SettingsSpeech-language pathologists often work as members of specialized interdisciplinary teams to provide coordinated, comprehensive care to Veterans and Servicemembers.